 Here at Boot Camp Digital, we are always doing research on social media and looking at what is most important to keep in mind when creating your social media strategy and action plan.
-As many of you know, we recently launched a 90-minute Pinterest for Business online training program after getting tons of request and questions on the “third most popular social network” following Facebook and Twitter.
+As many of you know, we recently launched a 90-minute Pinterest for Business online training program after getting tons of requests and questions on the “third most popular social network” following Facebook and Twitter.

 Krista Neher, our CEO and the head trainer here at Boot Camp Digital, found a lot of interesting statistics on Pinterest that are very important to keep in mind when you are developing your Pinterest strategy.
 I wanted to share some of them here because I’m sure they will benefit you all as much as they’ve benefited us.